Capacity Maximization for FAS-assisted Multiple Access Channels: Single-Antenna FAS

 where ${\hat{\bm J}}_{\cal U} = \{{\hat{\bm J}}_1, \dots, {\hat{\bm J}}_U\}$.
 Obviously, any solution of (\ref{problem11}) corresponds to a feasible solution of (\ref{problem12}) (by simply letting ${\hat{\bm J}}_u = \bm J_u (w_u)$).
 However, the reverse does not hold, since all elements of $\bm J_u (w_u)$ are determined by the scalar variable $w_u$, while this is not a restriction for ${\hat{\bm J}}_u$.
 In the following, we first solve (\ref{problem12}), and then map its solution to that of (\ref{problem11}).

 We replace the rank-one constraint (\ref{problem12_c}) with (\ref{problem13_c}) and arrive at the following equivalent problem:

-where $ \left\| \cdot \right\|_*$ and $\left\| \cdot \right\|_2$ are, respectively, the nuclear and spectral norms of a matrix.
-Note that (\ref{problem13_c}) holds with equality if and only if ${\hat{\bm J}}_u$ is rank-one and is thus equivalent to (\ref{problem12_c}).
+where $ \left\| \cdot \right\|_*$ and $\left\| \cdot \right\|_2$ are the nuclear and spectral norms of a matrix, which are, respectively, defined as the sum of all singular values of the matrix and the maximum singular value of the matrix.
+Since ${\hat{\bm J}}_u$ is a PSD matrix and is not a zero matrix (due to the constraint (\ref{problem13_d})), it is obvious that (\ref{problem13_c}) holds with equality if and only if ${\hat{\bm J}}_u$ is rank-one and is thus equivalent to (\ref{problem12_c}).
 Constraint (\ref{problem13_c}) takes on a difference of convex (DC) form and is thus non-convex.
 To overcome the non-convexity, we move (\ref{problem13_c}) to the objective function by the penalty-based method \cite[Ch.
 17]{nocedal2006numerical} and therefore get

 where $\tau$ is the penalty factor penalizing the violation of (\ref{problem13_c}).
 Problem (\ref{problem14}) is a DC programming.
 The iterative majorization minimization (MM) based algorithm, which solves a sequence of convex problems by linearizing the non-convex objective function in each iteration, can thus be applied \cite{7547360}.
 Specifically, let ${\hat{\bm J}}_u^{(i)}$ denote the solution obtained in the previous iteration.
 By utilizing the first-order Taylor series approximation to linearize $\left\| {\hat{\bm J}}_u \right\|_2$, a lower bound can be obtained as